jfilatow/AI-Playbook/pages/appendix/prompt-library/documentation-writing/prompt-add-update-documentation.md

 - This is an incremental update to existing documentation
 - Only update or add documentation as necessary
 - Keep a consistent tone and style with existing content
-- Use British English
+- Use Australian English

-Provide a complete, production-ready update in British English with a professional tone.
+Provide a complete, production-ready update in Australian English with a professional tone.
 ```